 Prof. Baker’s research centres on education, in three different streams.
-First, and in collaboration with Prof. Innocente and a small group of UTM ROP students, she investigates best practices in test preparation in large, introductory courses like Introduction to Sociology (SOC100) at UTM.
-Many classes at campuses across North America are increasing in size.
-This can have a number of different effects on the classroom, including maxed-out resources, limited opportunities for small group work, and a greater difficulty in reaching individual students.
-The research project aims to develop best practices in test preparation to learn more about how to use online options, develop small communities within a large, introductory classroom, and optimize the role of the instructor and TAs, without requiring a significant increase in resources.
+First, she conducts research in the Scholarship of Teaching and Learning, focuses mainly on how to maximize student learning and engagement and nurture skill development in Sociology.
+This includes a collaboration with Prof. Innocente and a small group of UTM ROP students, investigating best practices in test preparation in large, introductory courses like Introduction to Sociology (SOC100) at UTM.
+Baker is also running a quasi-experiment in her upper-level Education course to track the impact of an active learning model on students’ grasp of and comfort with research methods.
+She is also leading a research term on a project examining the impact of integrating writing on writing ability and research skill into a sociology methodology course.
 Second, and in collaboration with Prof. Mullen (at UTSC), Prof. Baker is conducting a computerized audit study to examine the degree of institutional segregation among Canadian university institutions.
 Will a (fictional) job applicant be more successful applying to local jobs with a degree from one university, or with another?
 Third, Prof. Baker explores various patterns in the relationship between gender and education.
 In her dissertation, she explored how elite single-gender private schools simultaneously create and reproduce class and gender and how these institutional-level processes are accepted or rejected by students.
 Her data were derived from an in-depth ethnography of two Toronto-area single-gender elite private schools.
+She continues her focus on gender through the development of a new Sociology of Masculinities course at UTM, beginning in 2017.

 Mullen, Ann L., and Jayne Baker.
 "Participation without Parity in American Higher Education: Gender, Fields of Study, and Institutional Selectvity."
+NASPA Journal About Women in Higher Education 8(2):172-188.
 Forthcoming.
+Please remove the forthcoming.
+Please also correct the typo in “Selectivity” in the article title.

 Baker, Jayne.
 2014.
 "No Ivies, Oxbridge, or Grandes Écoles: Constructing Distinctions in University Choice."
 British Journal of Sociology of Education 35(6):914-932.